farsonJava/catalog/README.md

 2.)
 Allow users to relog.

 3.)
-The data which persists associated with a certain user is the items they placed in their cart.
+The data which persists associated with a certain user are the items they placed in their cart.

 # Challenges
 ## Understanding the client model and HTTP to control the flow of java servlet programs by secure session handling